looooo/pastix/README.md

 high performance parallel solver for very large sparse linear systems based on direct methods.
 Numerical algorithms are implemented in single or double precision (real or complex) using LLt, LDLt and LU with static pivoting (for non symmetric matrices having a symmetric pattern).
-This solver also provides an adaptive blockwise iLU(k) factorization that can be used as a parallel preconditioner using approximated supernodes to build a coarser block structure of the incomplete factors.
+This solver also provides some low-rank compression methods to reduce the memory footprint and/or the time-to-solution.

 Get PaStiX
 ----------